yehia67/documentation/node-software/0.1/chronicle/references/data_model.md

 - `transaction_hash`: Transaction hash

-- `tip`: Trunk or branch transactions in the tail transaction of the bundle
+- `tip`: Trunk or branch transactions of the head transaction of the bundle

 ![edge table sample](../images/edge-table.png)